domluna/watcher/README.md

 It's working just need to clean up some small things.

 TODO: finish parsing the fsnotify event for type of OP

-TODO: finish NewWatcher, where do we add an ignorer, etc

-TODO: Add GoDoc link + more docs?